Keiichi Arima: Pacific War

+Two Japanese "Val" (Type 99) dive-bombers from Shokaku.
+Photograph by Arima Keiichi.

 In June 1942, Lieutenant Arima was transferred to the carrier Shōkaku and was assigned as a senior flight division leader (senior buntaichō) of the dive-bomber squadron.

 In late August 1942 Shōkaku participated in the Battle of the Eastern Solomons.
 During the attack on the US carriers, Lieutenant Arima was part of Lieutenant Commander Mamoru Seki's first strike wave, consisting of 27 D3A dive bombers and 10 A6M Zero fighters.
 Arima led one of the three divisions (chūtai), with nine dive bombers under his command.
 He was in the observer seat of D3A, while his aircraft was piloted by Petty Officer First Class Kiyoto Furuta.
 The USN Combat Air Patrol (CAP) of Grumman F4F Wildcat fighters intercepted the formation of dive bombers, however, Arima's division managed to escape into cumulonimbus clouds and approached the carrier Enterprise unharmed.
 The division then made a dive-bombing attack on Enterprise and released their bombs around an altitude of 500 meters.
 They scored three hits, with Arima's being the first.
 His 250 kilogram semi-AP bomb penetrated the starboard forward corner of her number 3 elevator aft and sliced through to the third deck before detonating in the chief's quarters.
 After the attack, Arima remained north-west of the burning Enterprise to wait for the friendly Zero fighters in order to lead them back to the Japanese carriers.
 However, he encountered several US aircraft that started to case his D3A.
 He and his pilot evaded the attackers by flying very close to the sea surface and eventually made it back to Shōkaku after sunset.

 In late October 1942, Shōkaku was again dispatched to the Solomon Islands to support the Imperial Japanese Army ground assault on Henderson Field on Guadalcanal.
-During the Battle of the Santa Cruz Islands, Lieutenant Arima's division was part of the second strike wave that consisted of 27 D3A dive bombers and 5 A6M Zero fighters, again commanded by Lieutenant Commander Seki.
+During the Battle of the Santa Cruz Islands, Lieutenant Arima's division was part of the second strike wave that consisted of 19 D3A dive bombers and 5 A6M Zero fighters, again commanded by Lieutenant Commander Seki.
 The Zero fighters were led by Lieutenant Hideki Shingō, the fighter squadron leader of Shōkaku.
 Arima and his pilot attacked Enterprise from astern and released the bomb at an altitude of between 450 and 500 meters and scored a hit.
 Their 250-kilogram semi-AP bomb penetrated the center of the flight deck, around six meters from the forward edge, and detonated inside the carrier, causing fires.
 They did not encounter any CAP on the way out and they climbed to 6000 meters, where Arima observed dense smoke coming from Enterprise.
 Despite the successful attack, it came at a heavy price, as Lieutenant Commander Seki was killed.
 As a simultaneous USN strike damaged the flight deck of Shōkaku, leaving her unable to launch or recover aircraft, Arima's D3A landed on Zuikaku.